skoolguy/Home-Automation/README.md

 ## 2) arduinoClient

 This is a client in this project.
-The arduino which is connected with the ESP8266 will act as the end-actioner.
+The arduino which is connected with the ESP8266 which will act as the end-actioner.
 This will do the switching ON/OFF of the lights.